jsvenson/swl-notes/Secret World Notes.md

 I think it should be `DEATH WAITS AT THE LADY'S PATH`, but that's not what I saw the lights flash.

-Lady's Path = Joana's Trail, south of the mansion
+Lady's Path = Joana's Trail, south of the mansion.
+And you'll need to be dead.

 ## Tier 5/5